creshpay/action-ghcr-batch-delete-versions/README.md

 # Action-ghcr-batch-delete-versions

-This action can delete batch of ghcr package versions
+This action can delete batch of ghcr or npm package versions

 ## Usage